kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016 turtle
 Latin			Chelonia mydas
-Description     Surprisingly curious, this young turtle swam around us in the shallows on the way out to the Salt Pier, a gorgeous dive site on Bonaire.
+Description     Surprisingly curious, this young turtle swam around us in the shallows during our way out to the Salt Pier, a gorgeous dive site on Bonaire.